I’m not resigning, NI chief constable says after lengthy Policing Board meeting

 “However, such is the outrage that has been expressed by the rank and file, on behalf of the two officers and my colleagues, I feel I have no other option but to call it out – in short I am disgusted, disillusioned and extremely angry.”

-Several members of the policing board emerged afterwards to state that a legal issue had arisen during discussions.
+Several members of the policing board emerged afterwards to state that a legal issue had arisen during discussions, but didn’t give further details.

+Mr Beattie has called for a “root-and-branch review” of the Policing Board following Thursday evening’s meeting.

+“I am calling on the Department of Justice to commission an independent review, with particular focus on the efficacy of the way the board and its main sub committees hold senior officers to account,” he said.

 Policing Board chairwoman Deirdre Toner said board members had asked for clarity on matters raised in the judgment about an incident “deemed to be critical for policing”.